JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 You will create a shared module and later connect it to both the existing Android application and your future iOS application:

-1. In Android Studio settings, turn on the **Enable experimental Multiplatform IDE features** option in the **Advanced Settings** section.
+1. In Android Studio settings, select the **Advanced Settings** section and turn on the **Enable experimental Multiplatform IDE features** option.
 2. Restart Android Studio for the changes to take effect.
-3. To avoid classloader issues when Kotlin Multiplatform Gradle Plugin is applied in subprojects, add the following lines to the root `build.gradle.kts` file:
+3. Add the following lines to the `plugins {}` block of the root `build.gradle.kts` file:

     ```kotlin
     alias(libs.plugins.kotlinMultiplatform) apply false
     alias(libs.plugins.androidLibrary) apply false
     ```

+   This helps to avoid classloader issues when Kotlin Multiplatform Gradle Plugin is applied in the shared module you'll create next.

 4. Select the **File** | **New** | **New Module** menu item.
 5. In the list of templates, select **Kotlin Multiplatform Shared Module**, enter the module name `shared` and the package name `com.jetbrains.simplelogin.shared`.